erinrwhite/jadeite/_posts/2024-03-23-what-it-means-to-leave.md

 ## A final note on leaving academia

- <figure class="wp-block-pullquote">> Anyway, all I ever meant by “the institution cannot love you” was this: whether the institution makes you feel great or horrible, it isn’t about you.
+ > Anyway, all I ever meant by “the institution cannot love you” was this: whether the institution makes you feel great or horrible, it isn’t about you.
 Institutions aren’t choosing NOT to love you.
 They are choosing to reproduce themselves.
 >
 >  <cite>Tressie McMillan Cottom</cite>

- </figure>Many smart folks have written about leaving academia.
+Many smart folks have written about leaving academia.
 Academic and cultural heritage institutions anywhere are going to do one thing for certain: self-perpetuate at all costs.
 “Institutions gonna institution” is a common refrain at our house.

 The more I moved into leadership positions at my previous institution, the pricklier I felt about maxims like “the institution cannot love you”, because it felt personal.
 But it’s not personal.
 Academic and cultural heritage institutions thrive when employees believe these falsehoods: